The Way To San Jose - 15 days

 : :Check out the go guide for details of the tour, info on visas, climate, money, what to bring and more!

-We have plenty of free time here to take a relax in the shady gardens and plazas.
-Perhaps indulge in a spot of shopping, Leon is an excellent place to buy leather work souvenirs.
-There are also various museums, churches and the Plaza de la Constitution to explore and The Templo Expiatorio has a collection of catacombs which are worth seeing.
+Roatan Island - Leon.
+After spending three blissful nights on Roatan Island we fly to Tegucigalpa and drive on to the charming city of Leon in Nicaragua.
+Leon is one of the oldest colonial cities in Central America and we have plenty of free time to explore.
+This is an especially good place to buy leather work souvenirs.
+There are various museums, churches the cathedral and the Plaza de la Constitution to explore.
+The Templo Expiatorio also has a collection of catacombs which are worth seeing.
 Overnight - Leon

 Days 10 - 11: Scenic Granada